cosmos/cosmos-sdk/docs/ibc/custom.md

 #### Timeout Packets

-If the timout for a packet is reached before the packet is successfully received or the counterparty channel end is closed before the packet is successfully received, then the receiving chain can no longer process it.
+If the timeout for a packet is reached before the packet is successfully received or the counterparty channel end is closed before the packet is successfully received, then the receiving chain can no longer process it.
 Thus, the sending chain must process the timeout using `OnTimeoutPacket` to handle this situation.
 Again the IBC module will verify that the timeout is